Contact Intelligence for Meeting Prep: The 60-Second Ritual

 • "Check in next Friday"

-Why this works: it turns admin into leverage
+Why this turns admin into use

-The 60-second brief is a pressure seal.
+The 60-second brief is a pressure seal on that leak.

 The best ritual is the one people do even on busy days.
 If you want this to stick, make it lightweight and consistent: